I recall when I was reading website builder reviews, I was extremely frustrated with my then website developer.

 That was before I paid him the full amount for his services.

 What happened when I paid him the rest of the money?
-I was held hostage to his website building expertise, or more truthfully, I was hostage to my own lack of technical knowledge.
+I was held hostage to his website building expertise, or more truthfully, I was hostage to my own lack of technical knowledge on website building cost.

 It took him a few days to respond, and when he did respond, he didn’t put through the changes for a few more days, and asked for additional service charges.